mathsaey/hanyutils/README.md

 Note that this package automatically generates functions based on a (large) file.
-Therefore, compiling this dependency takes some time.
+Therefore, compiling this dependency takes some time (around a minute on my machine).

 ## Usage